-You might find having two dogs in your home offers several advantages for both you and your pooch!
+You might find having two dogs in your home offers several advantages for both you and your pooches!
 However, it's essential to consider certain factors before bringing a second dog home.
-Our Brodheadsville vets provide further insight in this post.
+Our Brodheadsville vets provide further about whether having two dogs is better than one.

 Are Two Dogs Better Than One?